Insider Guide: Best of Bangkok

 With incredible street food, world-class hotels, killer nightlife, packed markets and temples so sparkly they make your eyes water, there's almost too much to choose from.

 But you're in luck.
-This quick guide to the best of Bangkok ensures you can at least hit the highlights on your quest for the best of Bangkok.
+This quick guide ensures you can at least hit the highlights on your quest for the best of Bangkok.

-Keep in mind that hotel prices vary dramatically depending on the time of year.
-High season runs from October to April, while the best bargains can be had May to September.
+It’s worth keeping in mind that hotel prices vary dramatically depending on the time of year.
+High season runs from October to April, so the best bargains can be had May to September.

 Four Seasons Bangkok